-HARLEY LANGDALE, JR. COLLEGE OF BUSINESS ADMINISTRATION
+COLLEGE OF BUSINESS ADMINISTRATION

-Dr. Kenneth L. Stanley, Dean 201 Thaxton Hall
+Dr. Kenneth L. Stanley, Dean

-The three departments within the Harley Langdale, Jr. College of Business Administration offer the Bachelor of Business Administration (BBA) with majors in accounting, finance, economics, marketing, or management, and the Bachelor of Arts with a major in economics.
-The Master of Business Administration (MBA) degree is available to graduate students.
+The three departments within the College of Business administration offer the Bachelor of Business Administration (BBA) with a major in accounting, finance, economics, marketing, or management, and the Bachelor of Arts with a major in economics.
+The Master of Business Administration (MBA) degree and the Master of Accounting (MAcc) degree are available to graduate students.